Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 To support those on low incomes and those who have already been made redundant, several means-tested benefits payments will be increased.

-The Universal Credit standard allowance and working tax credit basic element will both be increased by £1,000 for the next 12 months.
-The Chancellor says this will benefit four million households in the UK.
+The Universal Credit standard allowance and working tax credit basic element were both increased by £1,000, but this uplift ended at the start of October 2021.

 Claimants who can’t attend meetings with work coaches because they’re in self-isolation won’t face sanctions – as long as this is agreed by their work coach ahead of the meeting.